rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/2 - Process/readme.md

 	_Cameras that snapped two pictures within 10 seconds_

-1. Click the **Save** button at the top of the blade to save the query.
+Finish up by clicking the **Save** button at the top of the blade to save the query.
 Then click **Yes** when asked to confirm.

-With the query now formulated, tested against a set of sample data, and saved, it's time to deploy it against a live data stream.
+This will be the query that's executed when you run the Stream Analytics job.

 <a name="Exercise3"></a>
-## Exercise 3: Write an Azure Function and connect it to Stream Analytics ##
+## Exercise 3: Direct output to an Azure Function ##

-The Stream Analytics query that you tested in the previous exercise applies a simple criterion to the data: if the same camera snaps two pictures within 10 seconds, there *might* be a polar bear.
+The query that you tested in the previous exercise employs simple logic: if the same camera snaps two pictures within 10 seconds, there *might* be a polar bear.
 But the ultimate goal is to determine with a great deal of confidence whether there really *is* a polar bear.
-That means adding machine learning to the mix.
+That means supplementing Stream Analytics with machine learning.

-One way to connect a Stream Analytics job to a machine-learning model running in the cloud is to write an [Azure Function](https://azure.microsoft.com/services/functions/) and connect it to a Stream Analytics job as an output.
+One way to connect a Stream Analytics job to a machine-learning model running in the cloud is to use an [Azure Function](https://azure.microsoft.com/services/functions/) as a Stream Analytics output.
 The function, which is invoked each time Stream Analytics produces an output, can then call out to the machine-learning model.
-In this exercise, you will write an Azure Function, connect it to Stream Analytics, and stub it out so that it can be connected to a machine-learning model in the next lab.
+In this exercise, you will write an Azure Function, connect it to Stream Analytics, and stub it out so you can verify that it's being called.

 1. In the Azure Portal, click **+ New**, followed by **Compute** and **Function App**.